Introduction to Wide Column Storages

 These structures attempt to optimize for throughput, the B-Trees are optimized for latency.
 As every id is sorted by key, it’s easy to merge the HFiles together, we just need to use the Merge function, the same for MergeSort algorithm.

-Compaction
+Compaction 🟩

 This is a process that merges many HFiles together when you have too many HFiles because of the flushes.
 The compaction process is still a linear process because the key values stores are linear.
 Merging two HFiles usually is makes the system faster for reads because we don’t need to search anymore for all all the mini files that the system creates after the memstore is full.
+By default HFiles have a maximum size of 10GB (this is the max size after compactions I suppose).
+If it gets bigger, then the region might be splitted.

 Optimization of HBase

-Lookup tables
+Lookup tables 🟨–

-In order to know which RegionServer a client should communicate with to receive KeyValues corresponding to a specific region, there is a main, big lookup table that lists all regions of all tables together with the coor- dinates of the RegionServer in charge of this region as well as additional metadata
+In order to know which RegionServer a client should communicate with to receive KeyValues corresponding to a specific region, there is a main, big lookup table that lists all regions of all tables together with the coor dinates of the RegionServer in charge of this region as well as additional metadata.

 Cache Usages

-We should not use cache when we have random access or when we are doing batch processing, because the data the batches are processing are usually separate and independet with each other.
+We should not use cache when we have random access or when we are doing batch processing, because the data the batches are processing are usually separate and independent with each other.
 You should refer to Memoria and Memoria virtuale to know how usually is cache made.

 Key Ranges